awsdocs/amazon-connect-admin-guide/doc_source/contact-search.md

 + Multi\-select for filters such as agent names, contact queues, contact flows, and more\.

   This feature is available only for searches with a date range that starts November 2, 2020, or later, when the feature was released\.
 If you search for contacts that occurred before November 2, 2020, you will be prompted to ensure only one value is selected for each filter mentioned above\.
 + Filters for [Contact Lens for Amazon Connect](analyze-conversations.md)\.
 You can [search for Contact categories](search-conversations.md#contact-category-search) by specifying the full category name\.
+Choose to search using **Match any** or **Match all**\.
+For example, you can search contacts with both "category A" and "category B," or with either one of the two categories\.

   In the **Add filter** drop\-down box, the Contact Lens filters have **CL** next to them\.
 You can apply these filters only if your organization has enabled Contact Lens\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-search-contact-category-1.png)